Skip to main content

 Funding can range from $100 to $3000 and priority will go to those who draw connections across campus departments, programs and services that promote student personal development and well-being that connects to one or more of the Eight Dimensions of Well-Being.
 Examples include speaker or panel series, performances, art installations, workshops, meals, etc. The advisory committee reviewing and approving grants is composed of a student from each residential community and a graduate student.

-Applications are reviewed each month on the second Monday of the month.
+Applications are reviewed on the first Tuesday of the month.
 Submit your applications by the 1st of each month to be considered for that application cycle.

 If you have a time-sensitive request (e.g. an event for finals week), please email jmunoz2@scu.edu with the rationale for your time-sensitive request as well as an itemized budget.
 Thank you for your care of our community!